hyungmogu/ctci/README.md

 ## Work Summary

+### August 1st, 2019
+1. Worked on the ninth of twelve projects ['Improve a Django Project'](https://github.com/hyungmogu/THPWD09-Improve-a-Django-Project) for Team Treehouse's Python Web Tech Degree
+    - Customized error messages for 'dates' and 'menu items selection' to return more guiding information than 'this is required'

 ### July 31st, 2019
 1. Worked on the ninth of twelve projects ['Improve a Django Project'](https://github.com/hyungmogu/THPWD09-Improve-a-Django-Project) for Team Treehouse's Python Web Tech Degree
-    - Reduced the chance of detail urls being overriden by the simpler ones
+    - Reduced the chance of detail urls being overridden by the simpler ones
     - Added a missing test case for home page
     - Ensured 404 page is shown instead of traceback if item is not found on menu detail page
     - Reduced the amount of code in menu_detail.html, menu_create.html, and item_detail.html by applying template inheritance
     - Added test cases for menu detail page
-    - Added test cases for Item model
+    - Added test cases for item model
-    - Added test cases for Item Detail page
+    - Added test cases for item detail page

 ### July 30th, 2019